justaugustus/steering/charter.md

 #### No confidence

-A Steering Committee member may be removed by a two-thirds vote of no confidence from other Steering Committee members.
+A Steering Committee member may be removed by a three-fourths vote of no confidence from other Steering Committee members.

 The call for a vote of no confidence will happen in a public Steering Committee meeting and a